[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 • steering (axis/mouse) - same settings as above in full mouse control section…

-(sorry, but you had to pay attention!)
+(sorry, but you had to pay attention… that im lazy af!)

 but wait! theres more…